President and Chief Executive Officer

 In 2015, Tunç reorganized the company, creating a single organization combining all Business Units along with Sales & Marketing, as well as a focused effort on New Ventures.
 This new structure will allow the company to better align its current business with the needs of customers, while freeing resources to explore new business opportunities outside of our core business.

 Tunç was born in Ankara, Turkey, and he holds a BSEE degree from Iowa State University and an MSEE degree from the University of California, Santa Barbara.
-He serves on the board of directors of the Semiconductor Industry Association (SIA).
+He serves on the boards of directors of the Semiconductor Industry Association (SIA) and Western Digital.